tmolteno/necpp/README.md

 See the INSTALL file.
 But here is the short version

     sudo aptitude install libatlas-base-dev
     make -f Makefile.git
     ./configure
     make
     sudo make install

 To build a debugging version use

     ./configure --prefix=dbg CPPFLAGS=-DDEBUG CXXFLAGS="-g -O0"

-##Instructions for Compiling on Windows
+## Instructions for Compiling on Windows

 Versions of nec2++ since 1.2.3 now compile fine with the MinGW (http://www.mingw.org/) free compiler tools.
 Just download the source distribution, and follow the unix installation guide (./configure and make).

-##Compiling with Visual Studio 7
+### Compiling with Visual Studio 7

 NEC2++ has been tested with Microsoft Visual Studio 7.
 A project file for VC++ 7.0 is part of the source code distribution.
-Visual Studio 6.0 is now supported because it does not conform to modern C++ standards.
+Visual Studio 6.0 is not supported because it does not conform to modern C++ standards.

 Step-by-step instructions